MMOU: A Massive Multi-Task Omni Understanding and Reasoning Benchmark for Long and Complex Real-World Videos: Results Analysis

 \section{Results Analysis}

 \textbf{Skill-wise Performance Analysis.} Figure~\ref{fig:radar_results} presents a skill-level breakdown of model performance on MMOU.
-While closed models consistently outperform open models across most skills, all models exhibit substantial weaknesses in basic and essential skills such as temporal understanding, counting, and needle-in-the-haystack reasoning. \textbf{Temporal Position Sensitivity.} Figure~\ref{fig:time_line} analyzes model accuracy as a function of the temporal position of answer evidence within videos.
+While closed models consistently outperform open models across most skills, all models exhibit substantial weaknesses in basic and essential skills such as temporal understanding, and counting (this is consistent in test-mini shown in \cref{tab:skillwise_testmini}).

+\textbf{Temporal Position Sensitivity.} Figure~\ref{fig:time_line} analyzes model accuracy as a function of the temporal position of answer evidence within videos.
 Performance degrades steadily as relevant evidence appears later in the video, with a sharp drop for evidence located toward the end of long sequences.
 This trend is consistent across open and closed models and highlights a fundamental limitation in long-horizon temporal reasoning and context retention, even for state-of-the-art multimodal systems. \textbf{Open-Ended Evaluation.} To complement our MCQ evaluation, we conduct an open-ended evaluation where models generate free-form answers without access to predefined options, similar to real-world usage of MLLMs.
-This helps us understand whether models possess underlying knowledge but struggle with articulation, or if their MCQ performance relies primarily on recognition and elimination strategies.

-\textbf{Evaluation Protocol.} We evaluate multiple models by prompting them to generate open-ended responses without answer options.
-We use GPT-5 as an LLM judge using a four-dimensional rubric on a 1-5 scale: \textbf{Correctness} measures factual alignment with ground-truth answers; \textbf{Completeness} measures coverage of all key points; \textbf{Faithfulness} measures whether responses introduce unsupported claims or hallucinations; and \textbf{Clarity} measures whether answers are understandable, concise, and directly address the question.
-The weighted overall score is computed as: $0.5 \times \text{Correctness} + \frac{0.5}{3}(\text{Completeness} + \text{Faithfulness} + \text{Clarity})$.
-Figure~\ref{fig:prompt_open_ended_eval} shows the open-ended evaluation prompt.
+This helps us understand whether models possess underlying knowledge but struggle with articulation, or if their MCQ performance relies primarily on recognition and elimination strategies. \textbf{Evaluation Protocol:} We evaluate multiple models by prompting them to generate open-ended responses without answer options.
+We use GPT-5 as an LLM judge (prompt in Fig.~\ref{fig:prompt_open_ended_eval}) using a four-dimensional rubric on a 1-5 scale: \textit{Correctness} measures factual alignment with ground-truth answers; \textit{Completeness} measures coverage of all key points; \textit{Faithfulness} measures whether responses introduce unsupported claims or hallucinations; and \textit{Clarity} measures whether answers are understandable, concise, and directly address the question.
+The weighted overall score is computed as: $0.5 \times \text{Correctness} + \frac{0.5}{3}(\text{Completeness} + \text{Faithfulness} + \text{Clarity})$. \textbf{Overall Performance:} Table~\ref{tab:open_ended_eval_table} reports open-ended evaluation scores across eight models on the MMOU Test set.
+Gemini~2.5~Pro leads with an overall score of 3.90, outperforming Qwen3-Omni-30B-Instruct (2.86) and other models such as OmniVinci (2.64) and Qwen3-Omni-30B-Thinking (2.66).